akeneo/pim-community-dev/UPGRADE.md

 5. Update your **app/config/security.yml**:

-    Maybe the easiest way to update it is to copy/paste from the latest standard edition and add your own bundles in the `registerProjectBundles` method.
+    An easy way to update it is to copy/paste from the latest standard edition and add your own custom security configuration.

     * The following have been updated: